 The meetings are held at Francis Holland School for Girls, London SW1 8JF which is a three-minute walk from Sloane Street tube station, which is on the District and Circle line.

 They begin at 2pm, usually last about an hour.
 Each talk is followed by questions, and then tea is served.

 Before the meetings a sandwich lunch is available and everyone is welcome any time after 12.45pm.

-At each meeting there is a bring and buy book stall in aid of The Gaskell House in Manchester so please bring books for sale, the bookstall always needs refreshment!!
+At each meeting there is a bring and buy book stall in aid of Elizabeth Gaskell’s House in Manchester so please bring books for sale, the bookstall always needs refreshment!!

 The afternoon costs £5.00, which includes lunch and tea.
 Please contact me if you need more details.